An Open Letter to Amazon’s New CEO About How to Lead Amazon into the Middle of the 21st Century

 - As far as structural changes, consider splitting AWS from Amazon Retail.
 Both companies can grow faster without the baggage that the other side of the company brings.
 AWS loses customers because of its connection to Amazon Retail, and Amazon Retail can serve the needs of more non-AWS customers without the close connection.

-- As I prepared to write this post, people made suggestions—“Tell him to make the browse button on the blah blah page bigger.” or “Tell him to make purchase history easier to scan.”—I won’t bother telling you any of those things.
+- As I prepared to write this post, people made suggestions—“Tell the new Amazon CEO Andy Jassy to make the browse button on the blah blah page bigger.” or “Tell him to make purchase history easier to scan.”—I won’t bother telling you any of those things.
 Instead I’ll say, “Keep running Weblab experiments and discovering what people really want.
 You know what to do next.”

 Good luck—and keep your head down here in the cloud, not up there in outer space!